Fault-tolerant hyperbolic Floquet quantum error correcting codes

-\paragraph*{Syndrome Lattice and Error Model.} Floquet codes possess the capability to detect potential error occurrences and provide the necessary information for attempting to correct the effects of these errors on logical qubits.
-Error detection is executed by utilizing the inferred values of the plaquette operators, hereafter referred to as \textit{plaquette syndromes} or simply \textit{syndromes}.
-Each plaquette syndrome is inferred every third round.
-The inference rounds depend on plaquette's color; specifically, the green, blue, and red plaquette syndromes are inferred at rounds $r=3n+2$, $3n+3$, and $3n+1$, respectively, for every nonnegative integer $n$.
-(No plaquette syndrome is inferred at round ${r=0}$.)
-By extending a line perpendicular to the hyperbolic plane for each plaquette and marking each syndrome update with a circle on this line, we construct a ${(2+1)D}$ lattice comprising updates of plaquette syndromes, as partially depicted in Fig.~\ref{fig:pauli_errors}(a).
-We refer to this lattice as the \textit{syndrome lattice}.

-In the absence of errors, the plaquette operators become part of the ISG upon their initial inference (rounds $r=2$, $r=3$, and $r=1$ for green, blue, and red plaquettes, respectively) and remain in the ISG, as they commute with all check operators.
-Consequently, any subsequent inference of a plaquette syndrome yields a value equal to the previously inferred one.
-This condition is denoted by empty circles in the ${(2+1)D}$ lattice of syndromes in Fig.~\ref{fig:pauli_errors}(a).
-Conversely, an updated plaquette syndrome that differs from its previous value implies the presence of an error (or errors) affecting that syndrome.
-Following Gidney, we call these events \textit{detection events}.
-They are indicated by filled circles in the ${(2+1)D}$ lattice of syndromes.

-Our employed error model comprises two categories of errors: unbiased depolarization errors affecting individual physical qubits and measurement errors associated with the weight-two measurements of the checks.
-Both types of errors have their strength set by the physical error rate per measurement round, denoted as $p$.
-Considering more general noise models and optimizing the code/decoder to the noise is an interesting avenue for future work.
+\paragraph*{Error Models.} We employ two error models.
+A \textit{phenomenological} model comprising unbiased depolarization errors affecting individual physical qubits and measurement errors associated with the weight-two measurements of the checks, and an \textit{entangling measurements} model which imitates circuit-level noise for future platforms with native two-qubit measurements, such as Majorana fermions~\cite{sarma_majorana_2015}.
+Considering other noise models and optimizing the code/decoder to the noise is an interesting avenue for future work.